 This report contains no data on adjustable-rate mortgages due to insufficient sample size.

-Initial fees and charges were 0.72 percent of the loan balance in May, up 0.09 percent from 0.63 in April.
-Forty-two percent of the purchase-money mortgage loans originated in May were "no-point" mortgages, down from 45 percent in April.
-The average term was 27.5 years in May, down 0.1 years from 27.6 years in April.
-The average loan-to-price ratio in May was 74.1 percent, down 0.2 percent from 74.3 percent in April.
-The average loan amount was $218,600 in May, down $200 from $212,800 in April.
+Initial fees and charges were 0.85 percent of the loan balance in May, down 0.03 percent from 0.88 in April.
+Twenty-eight percent of the purchase-money mortgage loans originated in May were "no-point" mortgages, matching the share in April.
+The average term was 27.9 years in May, up 0.1 years from 27.8 years in April.
+The average loan-to-price ratio in April was 76.4 percent, up 0.6 percent from 75.8 percent in April.
+The average loan amount was $222,900 in May, up $18,500 from $204,400 in April.

-Technical note: The data are based on a monthly survey of major lenders that are asked to report the terms and conditions on all conventional, single-family, fully amortized, purchase-money loans closed the last five working days of the month.
-The data thus exclude FHA-insured and VA-guaranteed mortgages, refinancing loans, and balloon loans.
-This month’s data are based on 6,487 reported loans from 43 lenders, representing savings associations, mortgage companies, commercial banks, and mutual savings banks.
+Technical note: The data are based on a small monthly survey of mortgage lenders which may not be representative.
+Survey respondents are asked to report the terms and conditions on all conventional, single-family, fully amortized, purchase-money loans closed during the last five working days of the month.
+The sample is not a statistical sample but is rather a convenience sample.
+The data exclude FHA-insured and VA-guaranteed mortgages, refinancing loans, and balloon loans.
+This month’s data are based on 4,913 reported loans from 41 lenders, which may include savings associations, mortgage companies, commercial banks, and mutual savings banks.
 The effective interest rate includes the amortization of initial fees and charges over a 10-year period, which is the historical assumption of the average life of a mortgage loan.
 The data are weighted to reflect the shares of mortgage lending by lender size and lender type as reported in the latest release of the Federal Reserve Board’s Home Mortgage Disclosure Act data.

 © 2020 Federal Housing Finance Agency